Search Results

 Dysgeusia and Anosmia in Head and Neck Cancer Patients: Long Term Outcomes

-The primary aim of this study is to understand taste changes after head and neck cancer treatment, especially long term taste disturbance, using various methods including online surveys, zoom interviews, at home taste and smell tests, and MRIs.
+The primary aim of this study is to understand taste changes after head and neck cancer treatment, especially long term taste disturbance, using various methods including online surveys, Teams interviews, at home taste and smell tests, and MRIs.

 The purpose of this voluntary research study is to identify taste changes in patients treated for head and neck cancer.
-We are recruiting healthy participants as well as cancer patients.
+We are recruiting healthy participants over the age of 40 as well as head and neck cancer survivors who were treated 3 or more years ago.
 The overall study consists of multiple parts, which are explained along the way.
-You can choose to participate in this portion, which is an online survey, and nothing else, or all of the invited components. • The survey will take approximately 10 minutes of your time. • Completion of this survey is voluntary and you are not required to complete it if you do not wish to do so. • At the end of the survey you will be asked about your willingness to participate in other portions of this study.
-These include at-home taste and smell tests over zoom and a zoom interview about your taste and smell function.
+You can choose to participate in this portion, which is an online survey, and nothing else, or all of the invited components. •The survey will take approximately 10 minutes of your time. •Completion of this survey is voluntary and you are not required to complete it if you do not wish to do so.•At the end of the survey you will be asked about your willingness to participate in other portions of this study.
+These include at-home taste and smell tests over Teams and a Teams interview about your taste and smell function.
 Participating in these tasks is optional and not required.
 If you complete the smell and taste tests at home you may be invited to have an MRI scan.

 Over the age of 40